-Information is also provided by NGOs, notably in this field by the Swedish Network of Refugee Support groups (FARR), which publishes on its website an 152-page booklet entitled Goda Råd (Good Advice), updated in August 2019, available in several languages.
+Information is also provided by NGOs, notably by the Swedish Network of Refugee Support groups (FARR), which published on its website an 152-page booklet entitled Goda Råd (Good Advice), updated in May 2022, available in several languages.
 This information on the entirety of the procedure focuses on what asylum seekers can do themselves to contribute to a fair process and contains links to other NGOs in Sweden.
 This information is available and can be downloaded in English, Swedish, Arabic, Russian, Spanish and Persian.
-The Swedish Refugee Advice Centre and the Swedish Office of Amnesty International also provide online information in a number of languages which is of relevance to asylum seekers.
-The Church of Sweden has online information about asylum and migration issues on its website under the heading Support Migration, currently only in Swedish.
+The Swedish Refugee Law Center (sweref.org) and the Swedish Section of Amnesty International (amnesty.se) also provide online information in a number of languages which is of relevance to asylum seekers.
+The Church of Sweden has online information about asylum and migration issues on its website under the heading Migration currently only in Swedish.

 Information is also available at the detention centres to which UNHCR and NGOs have access.
 All detention centres have computers available with internet access for all detainees.
 Legal counsels also have an obligation to provide information on the asylum procedures to the client.
 A number of NGOs visit detention centres on a regular basis and are involved in a dialogue with the Migration Agency regarding the scope and routines for offering this service.